deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

     )

 A special function is then used to ascertain complete identity of the messages taken from the happy path and the pipeline.
+The function will play out a dialog with the pipeline acting as a user while checking returned messages.

 .. code-block:: python